polakowo/datadocs/docs/big-data/databases.md

 - Easier to change to business requirements.
     - Modeling the data, not modeling queries.
     - Have better support, product suites and add-ons to manage these databases.
+- No need to do queries first, run them based on the schemas and ERD.

 #### Cons